-This Roman Catholic cathedral was first constructed in 1571, and it’s also gone through quite a number of devastating disasters, with a final renovation completed in 1958.
+This Roman Catholic cathedral was first constructed in 1571, and it's also gone through several devastating disasters, with a final renovation completed in 1958.

-The Manila Cathedral is a great meeting point, a place to find a horse carriage if you’re interested, and a good place to begin your exploration of Intramuros.
+The Manila Cathedral is a great meeting point, a place to find a horse carriage if you're interested, and an excellent place to begin your exploration of Intramuros.